Galveston Independent School District

 Galveston Independent School District is a school district headquartered in Galveston, Texas, United States.

-The Texas Education Agency rated the school district as having "Met Standard" in 2013.
+The Texas Education Agency rated the school district with a grade of B in 2026.

 Catchment area

 Galveston ISD takes students from the cities of Galveston and Jamaica Beach.
 Galveston ISD also serves unincorporated areas of Galveston County, including the communities of Port Bolivar and Crystal Beach on the Bolivar Peninsula.

 As of 2022 GISD uses a "freedom of choice" model in which a student may seek to attend any school in the district if the school has a seat for the given student.
 The district only provides school bus transportation on the Bolivar Peninsula for the Crenshaw K-8 School.
 For the campuses in Galveston, the district will provide transportation to any part of GISD.
 In previous eras Galveston ISD house or residential area was assigned to an elementary school and a middle school.
 In Port Bolivar, the houses and residential areas are zoned to a K-8 center.
 All high school students in Galveston ISD were zoned to attend Ball High School.

 Galveston College serves the catchment area of Galveston ISD.